Videocassette recorder: Philips "VCR" format

 In 1970, Philips developed a home video cassette format specially made for a TV station in 1970 and available on the consumer market in 1972.
 Philips named this format "Video Cassette Recording" (although it is also referred to as "N1500", after the first recorder's model number).

 Mass-market success

 The industry boomed in the 1980s as more and more customers bought VCRs.
 By 1982, 10% of households in the United Kingdom owned a VCR.
 The figure reached 30% in 1985 and by the end of the decade well over half of British homes owned a VCR.

 VHS vs. Betamax

-The two major standards were Sony's Betamax (also known as Betacord or just Beta), and JVC's VHS (Video Home System), which competed for sales in what became known as the format war.
+Two major standards, Sony's Betamax (also known as Betacord or just Beta) and JVC's VHS (Video Home System), competed for sales in what became known as the format war.
 Betamax was first to market in November 1975, and was argued by many to be technically more sophisticated in recording quality.